DJ Culture

 Original album - Discography

-Subsequent albums - PopArt, Behaviour 2001 reissue Further Listening 1990-1991 bonus disc
+Subsequent albums - PopArt, Behaviour 2001 reissue Further Listening 1990-1991 bonus disc, Smash

 Other releases - single (UK #13)

 Pet Shop Boys lyrics tend to be relatively straightforward.
 This is about as obscurantist as they get (or maybe second only to "Don Juan").
 If it weren't for the fact that they've been quite forthright as to what this track is about, it would be rather difficult to discern it.
 In short, it's a censure of the militaristic, pro-war sentiments that sprang up in Britain and America during the 1991 Gulf War with Iraq.
 At least, that's part of what it's about.
 There also seems to be a good deal of commentary about people who refuse to accept themselves as they are, even going so far as to change their personal appearance.
-(After noting how some people "re-invent themselves," Neil sings, "Like Liz before Betty, she after Sean," which refers to Elizabeth Taylor after her stay at the Betty Ford Clinic and to Madonna after her marriage to Sean Penn.)
+(After noting how some people "re-invent themselves," Neil sings, "Like Liz before Betty, she after Sean," which refers to Elizabeth Taylor before her stay at the Betty Ford Clinic and to Madonna after her marriage to Sean Penn.)
 All of this, they seem to say, is indicative of an escapist society in which people, "living in a satellite fantasy," allow the mass media to tell them what to think, feel, and believe, as well as how to act.

 Now, as a matter of pride